ko0stik/docto-checker/README.md

 - `fetchConfig` is the json dump you get when you copy from network the `node-fetch` of a query.
 It will mimick your web session
 -  `doctolibSearchBaseURL` is the url your would normally refresh in order to get the slots
 - `telegramBotToken` is the token you'll get once you have created your own bot by talking to their.
 You'll need to invite your bot in the group where you plan to get the udpates.
+- `testMode` is only there is you want to check the good behaviour of the script by checking vax centers where there are availabilities for sure (normally)

 ## Launch